- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 4 Minutes

 Yes, many patients can have a hair transplant while taking antidepressants, but the medication and the reason for taking it must be discussed before surgery.
 You should not stop antidepressants on your own to make surgery easier.
-The safe plan depends on the medicine, your mental health stability, other medications, blood pressure, sleep, anxiety level, and whether your prescribing doctor has any concerns.
+The safe plan depends on the medicine, your mental health stability, other medications such as ADHD medication, blood pressure, sleep, anxiety level, and whether your prescribing doctor has any concerns.

 I do not see antidepressant use as something embarrassing.
-I see it as part of the medical history.
-Hair loss can strongly affect confidence, and many patients who consider surgery are already carrying stress, anxiety, or low mood.
-The question is not whether the patient deserves surgery.
-The question is whether surgery can be planned at the right time and with the right support.
+I see it as part of the medical history, the same way I look at blood pressure medication, sleep problems, or previous panic attacks.
+Hair loss can weigh heavily on self-image, and many patients who consider surgery are already carrying stress, anxiety, or low mood.
+I treat that information with respect because emotional readiness before surgery helps me choose safer timing, clearer support, and a recovery plan the patient can actually handle.

-The most important point is this.
 A hair transplant should not require a patient to hide mental health medication or suddenly stop treatment.
-A clinic that makes you feel you must choose between your mental health and your hairline is not handling the consultation properly.
+If a clinic makes you feel that you must choose between your mental health and your hairline, the consultation is already going in the wrong direction.

-I also want patients to understand that mental health stability is not a small detail after surgery.
+Mental health stability matters after surgery.
 Hair transplant recovery involves waiting, shedding, redness, uncertainty, and months of judging progress slowly.
 A patient who is stable before surgery usually handles this period much better than a patient who is already overwhelmed.

 Why do antidepressants matter before surgery?

 Antidepressants matter because they are part of the whole patient, not because they automatically prevent surgery.
 Some patients take SSRIs.
-Others take SNRIs, tricyclic medication, mood stabilizers, sleep medication, or anxiety medication.
+Others take SNRIs, tricyclic medication, mood stabilizers, sleep medication, or anxiety medication before a hair transplant.
 The name, dose, duration, side effects, and reason for use all matter.

-I want to know whether the patient is stable, sleeping well, taking the medicine regularly, and following a doctor.
-I also want to know whether the patient has panic attacks, severe health anxiety, obsessive checking, or a recent mental health crisis.
+I check whether the patient is stable, sleeping well, taking the medicine regularly, and following a doctor.
+I also ask about panic attacks, severe health anxiety, obsessive checking, or a recent mental health crisis.
 These details affect the surgery day and the recovery experience.

-This is why a general discussion about medication before hair transplant should include mental health medication too.
+For that reason, a general discussion about medication before a hair transplant should include mental health medication too.
 Patients often remember to mention blood pressure tablets but forget antidepressants because they feel it is personal.
 It is personal, but it is also medically relevant.

-When the patient has recently started medication, I usually prefer stability before surgery.
+When the patient has recently started medication, a stable period before surgery is usually cleaner.
 Starting a new antidepressant and scheduling hair transplant surgery in the same emotional window can make it difficult to know what is causing fatigue, sleep change, anxiety, or shedding.
 It is cleaner to separate these events when possible.

 Do antidepressants damage transplanted grafts?